seopatel/BIS15W2021_spatel/lab2/lab2_hw.md

 4. Build a data matrix that has the springs as rows and the columns as scientists.

+Create object `temperatures` that combines all of the vectors

 ```r
 temperatures <- c(spring_1, spring_2, spring_3, spring_4, spring_5, spring_6, spring_7, spring_8)